 · All projects should prioritise raw materials of European origin.
 On top of contributing to the realization of the Energy Union, it would prevent trade in raw materials that both make traceability difficult, and limit commercial effects and movements of raw materials to the locations where they yield the most.

-· ASTM-approved fuels projects should be subject to a condition to deliver SAF to market through (long-term) purchase agreements whereby at least 70% of the intended production capacity (demo or commercial scale) is committed to a customer (airline).
+· ASTM-approved fuels projects should be subject to a condition to deliver SAF to market through (long-term) purchase agreements whereby at least 70% of the intended production capacity (demo or commercial scale) is committed.
 It is precisely this commitment that de-risks investments and is a crucial factor in attracting investors, while protecting airlines from unacceptable prices and preventing producers to switch to the production of road transport fuels.

 Support schemes differ as well per type of project:

 · For ASTM approved fuels projects, the support should come via low-cost loans from governments, development banks, loan guarantees or insurance packages.In this respect, financial support schemes from any future so-called “EU climate bank” or the EIB could be considered.
 Besides financial support, local governments can also facilitate non-financial support such as through permits or to build new or refurbished production locations and logistics infrastructure around the production location.